lbressler13/trick-calculator/README.md

 You will gain a huge appreciation for testing and TDD.

+TODO command for running tests

 ### UI tests
 UI tests are implemented using the Espresso framework.
 See [here](https://developer.android.com/training/testing/espresso) for more information about testing with Espresso.

+TODO commands for running tests, some tests specific to product flavor

 ## Linting
 Linting is done using [ktlint](https://ktlint.github.io/), using [this](https://github.com/jlleitschuh/ktlint-gradle) plugin.